c2r0b/vnmsim/README.md

 cd vnmsim && npm install
 ```

 You'll need Gulp and Express to compile it.
-For debugging mode (it will start a web server on `localhost:3000` and you'll find the compiled simulator source in `build`) just run:
+For debugging mode (it will start a web server on `localhost`, the port will be displayed as soon as the compilation ends and you'll find the compiled simulator source in `build`) just run:

 ```
 gulp
 ```

-To compile it for production (it will take a little more time to uglify the source code, it won't start the server and the output will be located in `dist`):
+To compile it for production (it won't start the server and the output will be located in `dist`):

 ```
 gulp --production